 Midway through the 2019 season the SONAR unit was mounted on a semi-permanent platform along the hardened left bank, in a spot that is protected and retains adequate depth so that the SONAR unit did not need to be shifted laterally to accommodate changing water levels (Figure 3).

-In all years a picket weir was constructed approximately 1 m above the SONAR unit from the bank to approximately 1 m past the SONAR to deflect debris (Figure 3).
-A second picket weir was constructed approximately 1 m below the SONAR unit to direct migrating fish out in front of the unit.
+In all years a picket weir was constructed approximately 1 m upstream of the SONAR unit from the bank, extending out to approximately 1 m past the SONAR, to deflect debris (Figure 3).
+A second picket weir was constructed approximately 1 m downstream of the SONAR unit to direct migrating fish out in front of the unit.